-In 1996, the United States Congress recognized the national significance of the historic 500 square mile region north of Boston, Massachusetts, by establishing the Essex National Heritage Area.
+In 1996, the United States Congress recognized the national significance of the historic 500-square-mile region north of Boston, Massachusetts, by establishing the Essex National Heritage Area (Essex NHA).

-Essex National Heritage Area is managed by Essex Heritage, a non-profit organization that rallies the community from 34 cities and towns around saving the unique character of Essex County: the thousands of historic, cultural, and natural places that were crucial in shaping our nation; the places that led to this region's designation as a National Heritage Area; the places that make Essex County like nowhere else.
+Essex NHA covers 34 cities and towns and is managed by Essex Heritage, a nonprofit organization that rallies communities around saving the unique character of Essex County: the thousands of historic, cultural, and natural places that were crucial in shaping our nation; the places that led to this region's designation as a National Heritage Area; the places that make Essex County like nowhere else.

-Our job is to get residents to actively support over 10,000 historic places that make this area a great place to live.
-We do this by offering inspiring events like Trails & Sails, boasting 150 unique experiences in 6 days, and by developing programs and partnerships that support the hundreds of heritage organizations and sites within the Heritage Area.
+Essex Heritage involves residents in actively supporting over 10,000 historic places that make this area a great place to live.
+They do this by offering inspiring events like Trails & Sails—which boasts 150 unique experiences in 6 days—and by developing programs and partnerships that support the hundreds of heritage organizations and historic sites within the Natonal Heritage Area.

 - 1 National Wildlife Refuge